Umbilical and peri umbilical pathology

 Category 2 (appointment within 90 calendar days)

-• Epigastric or umbilical hernia associated with intermittent redness with pain
+• Epigastric and/or umbilical hernia associated with intermittent redness with pain (very rare)

 • Nodular non-inflamed irreducible lesions representing cystic umbilical remnants